wilgaboury/super-speedy-dial/README.md

 This plugin is designed to look good, work well, be dead simple and have bare minimum configurablitiy.
 Please feel free to clone the repository and modify the look/feel/functionality as you see fit.

+## Tips and General Info

+- Bookmark tiles can be dragged around to reorder them
+- Right clicking on tiles pulls up a context menu of actions
+- The button in the upper left opens a settings drawer
+- This extension currently does not work well in private windows

 ## TODO Items (things I still need to implement/reimplement)

 - flesh out context menu functionality